AbstractSDK/cw-orchestrator/docs/src/interchain/integrations/daemon.md

 cw-orchestrator doesn't provide[^documentation_date] relayer capabilities.
 We only provide tools to analyze IBC activity based on packet relaying mechanism that only relayers can provide.
 However, when testing your implementation with Starship, you might want to automatically create channels on your test setup.

-This is what the second argument of the `DaemonInterchainEnv::new` function is used for.
+This is what the second argument of the `DaemonInterchain::new` function is used for.
 You provide an object which will be responsible for creating an IBC channel between two ports.
 We provide 2 such structures, you can obviously create your own if your needs differ:

 1. `cw_orch_interchain::interchain::ChannelCreationValidator`
     This is used when you want to have full control over the channel creation.
 When `interchain.create_channel` is called, the script will stop and prompt you to create a channel with external tools.
 Once the channel creation process is done on your side, you simply have to input the connection-id on which you created the channel to be able to resume execution.
 This solution is not ideal at all but allows you to script on actual nodes without having to separate your scripts into multiple parts or change the syntax you coded for your tests.